 The high school band provides many performance opportunities and learning experiences for students.
-When you elect to schedule band, you are committing yourself to extra time beyond the normal school day and during the summer.
-Attendance at band camp in late summer is essential for course success.
-In the fall, the band performs at all varsity football games, band shows and parades.
-During the remainder of the year, the band studies music and performs in concerts, and contests.
-As a member of the band, you become eligible to be a member of other performing opportunities that include chamber music, solos, pep band, jazz band, etc. Band students are encouraged to participate for all four years while in high school.
+When you elect to take HS Band, you are committing yourself to extra time beyond the normal school day as well as during the summer.
+Marching Band begins in late July; attendance at Band Camp at CHS is required.
+Performances include all varsity football games, as well as rehearsal and performances after school and on several weekends.
+During the remainder of the year, the Band studies music in an indoor setting (concert and jazz bands) and performs in concerts, as well as other opportunities that arise.